travelgateX/documentation-site/content/inventory-x/extranet/tools/delete-product/_index.md

 isDirectory=false
 +++

-In order to delete the availability conditions and prices loaded in Inventory-X for a specific hotel, you will need to go to the ‘Product’ tab and then select the ‘Delete Product’ option in the Inventory-X extranet.
+In order to delete the availability conditions and prices loaded in Inventory-X for a specific hotel, you will need to go to the ``Product`` tab and then select the ``Delete Product`` option in the Inventory-X extranet.

 ![Inventory-X Delete Product](./../../../images/web/inventory_deleteproduct1.png "Inventory-X Delete Product")